A simple guide to credit cards

 New customers beware!
-You may get an especially low introductory interest rate when you first get the card.
+You might get an especially low introductory interest rate when you first get the card.
 But these usually increase considerably once the introductory period is over.

-If you’re transferring your balance from another card, check if you will be charged a fee, as is usually the case.
+If you’re transferring your balance from another card, check if you’ll be charged a fee, as is usually the case.
 The fee is often around 3%.
-You need to calculate whether it is worth paying a charge of 3% of the amount you are transferring to benefit from paying no interest for a limited period on the debt.
+You need to calculate whether it is worth paying a charge of 3% of the amount you’re transferring to benefit from paying no interest for a limited period on the debt.

 Late payments damage your credit rating

 If you make your payment after the monthly deadline on your statement, you might have to pay a late payment charge.